TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 5/Esther 5.10.md

 ---

-Nevertheless Haman refrained himself, and went home; and he sent and fetched his friends and Zeresh his wife.
+Nevertheless Haman restrained himself, and went home.
+There, he sent and called for his friends and Zeresh his wife.